mudit097/90DaysOfDevOpsBlogs/clnnofz5z000509ji8ksvh8nx.md

 Use the command ,

-**ssh** [**ubuntu@52.221.219.146**](mailto:ubuntu@52.221.219.146) (public ip address of ansible\_server\_2)
+**ssh** [**ubuntu@52.221.219.146**](mailto:ubuntu@52.221.219.146) (public IP address of ansible\_server\_2)

 ![](https://miro.medium.com/v2/resize:fit:875/0*cHhZ8j8OCjN1vYxG.png align="left")

-Now we have connected from one server to another server , this is called secured shell (ssh).
+Now we have connected from one server to another server , this is called secured shell (SSH).

 Now we have to create an inventory file ,

 ![](https://miro.medium.com/v2/resize:fit:875/0*q6U8CUv6GkJ3tzrD.png align="left")

-Go to ansible and create hosts ,
+Go to Ansible and create hosts,

 **vim hosts**

 ![](https://miro.medium.com/v2/resize:fit:875/0*uirBurU95hPMUdFH.png align="left")

-Now add the servers inside the inventory ,
+Now add the servers inside the inventory,

 ![](https://miro.medium.com/v2/resize:fit:875/0*zdN62DX0ICTuGk5y.png align="left")

-Now the servers are ready in the inventory .
+Now the servers are ready in the inventory.

-To install python by default in all the servers ,
+To install Python by default in all the servers,

 ![](https://miro.medium.com/v2/resize:fit:875/0*TaZ4CCcHl6Co1XSH.png align="left")

-Save and exit .
+Save and exit.

-Now lets check if the inventory / host file is correct ,
+Now let us check if the inventory/host file is correct,

 **ansible-inventory — list -y**

 ![](https://miro.medium.com/v2/resize:fit:875/0*ODtogBVzMXp2T4ar.png align="left")

-We get this error because our host file is in different directory ,
+We get this error because our host file is in a different directory ,

 **/home/ubuntu/ansible**

 ![](https://miro.medium.com/v2/resize:fit:875/0*IRP3YtrKqQTvbwVT.png align="left")

-Use the command ,
+Use the command,

 **ansible-inventory — list -y -i /home/ubuntu/ansible/hosts**

 ![](https://miro.medium.com/v2/resize:fit:875/0*HzUjsvzMdKKP_831.png align="left")

-we have got all the details of the server .
+we have got all the details of the server.

-Now lets ping all the servers with a module .
+Now let's ping all the servers with a module.

-**What is module ?**
+**What is module?**

-module is a command or set of commands to be executed on client side .
+module is a command or set of commands to be executed on the client side .

 **ansible all -m ping -i /home/ubuntu/ansible/hosts**

 ![](https://miro.medium.com/v2/resize:fit:875/0*thoPESkDznBQeoXq.png align="left")

-Now to check memory usage ,
+Now to check memory usage,

 **ansible all -a “free -h” -i /home/ubuntu/ansible/hosts**

 ![](https://miro.medium.com/v2/resize:fit:875/0*7qdbop8DXxdgVPK2.png align="left")

-To check server uptime ,
+To check server uptime,

 **ansible servers -a “uptime” -i /home/ubuntu/ansible/hosts**